qiaoqiao7878/coding-interview-preparation/data structure and algorithms.md

 - Heapsort: makes use of heap
 - Quicksort: divide and conquer, select a pivot, All elements smaller than the pivot are moved before it and all greater elements are moved after it.
 And then sort the lesser and greater sublists.

 - Bubble sort: Bubble sort can also be used efficiently on a list of any length that is nearly sorted.
+Bubble the largest element to the end.

 ## greatest common divisor
 Euclidean algorithm